 In Napa, there is a lot to taste and a lot to learn.
 You may be a history guru who loves hearing about the early development of the Valley.
 Or maybe you are interested in the science of winemaking.
 Perhaps your sole purpose is to simply enjoy fabulous wines.
 Keep in mind, while the winery staff is proudly sharing their wine and culture with you, it’s equally important to be respectful during your visit.

 Napa Valley Wine Tasting Etiquette

 Every tasting room in Napa Valley is a little different.
 However, the etiquette remains the same, and much of it is common sense.
 Make a reservation beforehand if the winery requires one (Napa Valley wine tasting tours will do this for you).
 Wear comfortable yet classy clothing.
 Avoid perfume or heavy cologne; they could affect the subtle aromas of the wine.
 Feel free to split the wine tasting with a companion, this is widely accepted and a great way to pace your drinking.
 Turn your cell phone off!

 When tasting wines, you should go in order from the lighter (white) wines to the heavier (reds).
-Try to always hold the glass by its stem; inhale deeply before tastings; and swirl the wine in your mouth before swallowing it.
+Try to always hold the glass by its stem, inhale deeply before tasting, and swirl the wine in your mouth before swallowing it.
 This will ensure that it has covered all areas, as different parts of your mouth pick up different flavors/textures.
 Make sure to use the spittoons (buckets) if you need to.
 Drink plenty of water and eat during the day as well.
-Typically, visitors will stop at 3-4 wineries during a day and have lunch in between.
+Typically, visitors will stop at 3 wineries during the day and have lunch in between.

-We hope that you enjoy your Napa wine tasting experience to the fullest!
+We hope that you enjoy your Napa wine tasting tour experience to the fullest!